BeshoyS/skymov-movies-app/README.md

 Live Demo - (https://beshoys.github.io/skymov-movies-app).

-login used in the app: email: beshoysaid@gmail.com, password: Beshoy123 (not really email but it's in the DB or you can register your own)
+login used in the app: email: beshoysaid@gmail.com, password: Beshoy123 (not real email but it's in the DB or you can register your own)

 ## Available Scripts